-Walking Access Act 2008
+Walking Access Act 2008 (WAA)

-The aim of section 81 of the Walking Access Act 2008 (WAA) is to establish walking tracks over public and private land so that the people of New Zealand have safe, unimpeded foot access to the countryside for the benefit of physical recreation as well as for the enjoyment of the outdoor environment and the natural and pastoral beauty, the historical and cultural qualities of the areas they pass through.
+Section 81 of the Walking Access Act 2008 has replaced the Walkways Act 1990.
+The aim of section 81 of the WAA is to establish walking tracks over public and private land so that the people of New Zealand have safe, unimpeded foot access to the countryside for the benefit of physical recreation as well as for the enjoyment of the outdoor environment and the natural and pastoral beauty, the historical and cultural qualities of the areas they pass through.